alphagov/government-service-design-manual/service-manual/the-team/recruitment/index.md

 To get the right skills into government, we need make sure we’re asking the right people to apply.

 [Choose from a set of template job descriptions for senior technology leaders and digital specialists](/service-manual/the-team/recruitment/job-descriptions.html).

-## Salary advice

-High calibre specialist skills are rare and sought after.
-To attract the best talent and ensure there’s a level playing field across government, we have set out [independently assessed salary benchmarks for specialist digital and leadership skills](/service-manual/the-team/recruitment/salary-advice.html).